moligarch/ai-agents-workshop/04-rag/readme.md

-# Section 4 — Grounding Agents with RAG (PDF + Persian hazm Mini‑Module)
+# Section 4 — Grounding Agents with RAG (PDF + Persian hazm Mini-Module)

 In this section you’ll build a **portable RAG engine** that can index PDFs and answer questions grounded in retrieved chunks.
-It’s designed for workshops: zero external services required by default (TF‑IDF embeddings), with optional OpenAI synthesis and an optional **Persian (fa)** pipeline using **hazm**.
+It’s designed for workshops: zero external services required by default (TF-IDF embeddings), with optional OpenAI synthesis and an optional **Persian (fa)** pipeline using **hazm**.

 ---